The Bloodstained Butterfly

 Contrariness makes the Bloodstained Butterfly what it is whilst simultaneously being its cross to bear.
 Police were presented with a language analogous to action cinema in the 1970s; in its day, Tessari’s film was a true oddity.
 Unfortunately time has been harsh, the rise and rise of the police procedural has resulted in the unique shine losing its lustre and distinctiveness.
 Editing is cut from the same cloth, with a prototypical roughness born jumping from dramatically intense moments to investigative recreations and back again.
 These cutaways are confined to the initial 45 minutes; nonetheless they are very effective at disturbing Tessari’s measured rhythm.

 The commentary with the near household names [in the horror community] in critics Alan Jones and Kim Newman is every bit the treatment Duccio Tessari’s Bloodstained Butterfly merits.
-While Arrow and, to a lesser extent, 88 Films have been making a concerted and admirable effort to cast light on this most marginal of subgenres, this latest entrant may be commendably different but in commanding such a position it becomes hard to recommend to anyone outside the Hardcore.
-However for that Hardcore, this is one of the more energised players of the Giallo cannon available on home video.
+While Arrow and, to a lesser extent, 88 Films, have been making a concerted and admirable effort to cast light on this most marginal of sub-genres, this latest entrant may be commendably different but in commanding such a position it becomes hard to recommend to anyone outside the Hardcore.